Accepting influence is one of the cornerstones of a healthy relationship.

 And of course, even if you don’t split up, you end in a combative relationship which really does not make your life a great one.

-Gender Gap: Accepting Influence Is Harder For Men
+Gender Dynamics: It’s Harder For Men

 Accepting influence is harder for men.